nixworks/public/news/2007/08/2/README.md

 ##### 2007 Russian North Pole expedition
 ### [ 2007 Russian North Pole expedition: Two Russian bathyscaphes, MIR submersibles have reached the seabed below the North Pole, at a depth of 4.2 km, for the first time ever. ](/news/2007/08/2/2007-russian-north-pole-expedition-two-russian-bathyscaphes-mir-submersibles-have-reached-the-seabed-below-the-north-pole-at-a-depth-of.md)
-_Context: Russia, MIR submersibles, bathyscaphe, 2007 Russian North Pole expedition, North Pole_
+_Context: MIR submersibles, 2007 Russian North Pole expedition, Russia, bathyscaphe, North Pole_

 ##### Earthquake
 ### [ An offshore earthquake occurs in the Pacific Ocean off the shore of Vanuatu measuring 7.2 on the Richter scale but no tsunami is triggered. ](/news/2007/08/2/an-offshore-earthquake-occurs-in-the-pacific-ocean-off-the-shore-of-vanuatu-measuring-7-2-on-the-richter-scale-but-no-tsunami-is-triggered.md)
-_Context: South Pacific Ocean, tsunami, Vanuatu, earthquake, Richter scale_
+_Context: earthquake, South Pacific Ocean, Vanuatu, Richter scale, tsunami_

 ##### South Korea
 ### [ South Korea suspends beef imports from the United States following the discovery of banned parts in a recent shipment. ](/news/2007/08/2/south-korea-suspends-beef-imports-from-the-united-states-following-the-discovery-of-banned-parts-in-a-recent-shipment.md)
-_Context: beef, South Korea, United States_
+_Context: South Korea, United States, beef_

 ##### Journalist
 ### [ Journalists in the Indian state of Manipur refuse to put out newspapers as a protest against threats from rebel groups. ](/news/2007/08/2/journalists-in-the-indian-state-of-manipur-refuse-to-put-out-newspapers-as-a-protest-against-threats-from-rebel-groups.md)
-_Context: Manipur, India, newspaper, Journalist_
+_Context: Journalist, newspaper, India, Manipur_

 ##### Earthquake
 ### [ An earthquake measuring 6.7 on the Richter Scale hits the southern part of Sakhalin off the coast of Russia causing a death.
 It also triggered a small tsunami that struck the coast of Hokkaido in Japan. ](/news/2007/08/2/an-earthquake-measuring-6-7-on-the-richter-scale-hits-the-southern-part-of-sakhalin-off-the-coast-of-russia-causing-a-death-it-also-trigge.md)
-_Context: Richter Scale, Sakhalin, Japan, Hokkaido, tsunami, earthquake, Russia_
+_Context: Hokkaido, tsunami, Russia, Richter Scale, Japan, Sakhalin, earthquake_

 ## [Previous Day...](/news/2007/08/1/index.md)